tonyseel/advertorial/_posts/2016-08-20-creditsforgood.md

 date: 2016-08-20
 title: Credit for Good
 type: front
+testimonial1: video training on how to write stories that sell (just like the stories I use in my emails) video training on how to create powerful landing pages that convert (easier than it sounds when you have my DAP formula) monthly webinars where you’ll get
+testimonial2: video training on how to write stories that sell (just like the stories I use in my emails) video training on how to create powerful landing pages that convert (easier than it sounds when you have my DAP formula) monthly webinars where you’ll get
+testimonial3: video training on how to write stories that sell (just like the stories I use in my emails) video training on how to create powerful landing pages that convert (easier than it sounds when you have my DAP formula) monthly webinars where you’ll get
 ---

 video training on how to write stories that sell (just like the stories I use in my emails)